issp-center-dev/DCore/doc/tutorial/nis.rst

 ~~~~~~~~~

 Execute ``wannier90.x`` for the actual wannierization.
-The input file is the same as that for the preprocessing run.
+The input file is the same as that for the pre-processing run.

 .. code-block:: bash